UCLA-Robot-Intelligence-Lab/aria-gaze/README.md

 # Project Aria Gaze
 Using gaze from Meta's aria glasses in for robot policy learning

-This project is a work in progress, the installation guide below is solely for the livestreaming functionality of the glasses on a Linux Ubuntu system.
-The installation guide will be updated later on in the project when we have our own code.

 For full official Aria documentation, see https://facebookresearch.github.io/projectaria_tools/docs/intro

 # Installation Guide